nineworldsbooks/nineworldsbooks.github.io/_posts/2013-06-07-scattershot.md

 \[This post is a work in progress.\]

 Twitter is a great service.
 I have a couple of accounts that I use to follow different circles, and the ability to get real-time news and commentary is unparalleled.
 To the best of my knowledge, Twitter has so far maintained a good reputation for being fair and secure.
 I'm sure they've made mistakes, but I have no particular beef with them.

+I'm not doing this out of any dislike of Twitter, nor am I under the impression that the ideas (original or not) presented here would be an improvement over the service Twitter provides.
+It's just interesting!

 A decentralised microblogging service should strive to maintain the following traits: